wpsharks/comet-cache/quick-cache/readme.txt

 - Rockstar support for all Quick Cache features.

 **TIP:** you can preview Pro features in the free version by clicking the "**Preview Pro Features**" link at the top of your Quick Cache options.

+== Pro Installation ==

+Quick Cache Pro is a wholly contained plugin that _does not_ require Quick Cache Lite to be installed.
+To install Quick Cache Pro,

+1. Deactivate and delete Quick Cache Lite, if it is currently installed
+1. Download Quick Cache Pro from your account at WebSharks-Inc.com
+1. From your WordPress Dashboard, go to **Dashboard -> Plugins -> Add New** and then click on the **Upload Plugin** button at the top
+1. Select the Quick Cache Pro zip file you downloaded in step 2 and click "Install Now"
+1. After the plugin finishes installing, click the "Activate Plugin" link

+Once the plugin is active, you can go to **Dashboard -> Quick Cache -> Plugin Options -> Enable/Disable** and Enable Quick Cache.

+Also, to stay updated with the latest version of Quick Cache Pro, be sure to also configure **Dashboard -> Quick Cache -> Plugin Updater**.

 == Software Requirements ==